Medicare Special Enrollment Period

 - Drop your Medicare Advantage plan and return to Original Medicare.

-- You may be able to drop your current Medicare coverage during a special enrollment period if you have a choice to enroll in other coverage through your employer or union.
-You can also drop Medicare anytime if you choose to enroll in coverage from the U.S. Department of Veteran Affairs or a Program for All-Inclusive Care for the Elderly (PACE) plan.
+On the flip side, you may also qualify for a special enrollment period to drop Original Medicare coverage.
+This could happen if you had Medicare but now have the choice to enroll in other coverage through your employer or union.
+You also can qualify if you now will receive coverage through the U.S. Department of Veteran Affairs or a Program for All-Inclusive Care for the Elderly (PACE) plan.

-If you are a U.S. citizen returning to the United States after living outside the country, your Medicare special enrollment period begins the month you move back to America and lasts for two full months after that.
+Other situations include if you are a U.S. citizen returning to the United States after living outside the country.
+Your Medicare special enrollment period begins the month you move back to America and lasts for two full months after that.

 If you are released from jail, similar rules apply.
 Your chance to join a Medicare health or drug plan lasts two full months after the month you’re released from jail.

 You can also qualify for a special enrollment period to replace your Medicare Advantage or Part D coverage.
 Since many of these plans require you to stay within a network, one of the most common occurrences that will trigger a special enrollment period is if you move out of your plan’s area.

 If this happens, you will be allowed to find and enroll in a new plan without having to wait for one of the traditional enrollment periods.